 In addition to the translated documents provided by the court, Urgenda has provided video footage of the court session in which the court presented its verdict, including English subtitles (see below).

 In September 2015, despite calls from leading scientists, lawyers, citizens, companies and the 886 co-plaintiffs for it to accept the decision, the Dutch government decided to appeal the judgment.
 It made this decision even though it is taking steps to meet the target set by the Court.
 The appeal at the Hague Court of Appeal took place on 28 May 2018.
 The English translation of Urgenda’s response (known as its notice on appeal) can be found here.
-The judgement will be delivered on 9 October 2018.
+The judgement has been delivered on 9 October 2018: the Hague Court of Appeal decided to uphold the 2015 court decision.
+In other words Urgenda won again.

 Click here for more information on the Dutch Climate Case including background reference materials, downloads and press coverage.